Introduction to Procedures¶

 The software design begins when the work on an issue starts.
 Once a developer starts working on it, the issue enters the “in progress” stage.
 New requirements are often discovered during the lifetime of an issue.
 These new issues enter the backlog as any other issue.
 Epics corresponding to bigger features receive detailed sub-issues and developers are assigned to individual issues.

 Eventually code will reach a functional stage.
 At this point the issue becomes “ready for initial testing”.
 In this stage, the code is tested by the assigned developer.
-Code is tested both manually and automatically.
-Automatic tests are executed by Jenkins and include both unit and integration testing.
+Code can be tested both manually and automatically.
+Automatic tests are executed by Jenkins.
 Manual testing is performed on a development system.
 The development system contains a software and hardware stack similar to the one used in the production environment.
 This allows us to more accurately test code.
+The development system is commonly used in our system to act as a staging environment.
+Our experience has shown that with our team size, a separate staging environment did not provide sufficient benefits.

 Staging and Alpha testing¶

 Changes made to the software base of UCloud through issues are bundled together to form a release-candidate.
-This release-candidate is deployed to the staging environment of UCloud.
-The staging environment is similar to both the development and production environment.
+This release-candidate is deployed to the development environment of UCloud.
 This release candidate goes through internal alpha testing.
 New issues may arise from alpha testing, which are inserted in the backlog.
 Depending on the nature of the issue, these may block the release candidate from release or can simply be dealt with in later releases.
 Once the release candidate has passed internal alpha testing, it is deployed to the production environment.

 In-depth deployment procedures: Click here.